Digital privacy: Communication privacy

 In the context of digital privacy, communication privacy is the notion that individuals should have the freedom, or right, to communicate information digitally with the expectation that their communications are secure—meaning that messages and communications will only be accessible to the sender's original intended recipient.

 However, communications can be intercepted or delivered to other recipients without the sender's knowledge, in a multitude of ways.
 Communications can be intercepted directly through various hacking methods, such as the man-in-the-middle attack (MITM).
 Communications can also be delivered to recipients unbeknown to the sender due to false assumptions made regarding the platform or medium that was used to send information.
 For example, the failure to read a company's privacy policy regarding communications on their platform could lead one to assume that their communication is protected when it is in fact not.
 Additionally, companies frequently have been known to lack transparency in how they use information, which can be both intentional and unintentional.
 Discussion of communication privacy necessarily requires consideration of technological methods of protecting information/communication in digital mediums, the effectiveness and ineffectiveness of such methods/systems, and the development/advancement of new and current technologies.

+Many scholars have used communication privacy management (CPM) theory as a way to define control over private information.
+By sharing information with others through social media, the ownership of that information becomes collective.